 5 Dumbbell front raise

-I know I started this article by saying that all exercises have a purpose, but if there is one lift I would dump into Room 101 it’s the front dumbbell raise.
+I know I started this article by saying that all exercises have a purpose, but if there is one lift I would dump into Room 101 it’s the dumbbell front raise.
 It’s pointless.
-Your front delts get worked in every single pressing movement you do, whether that’s flat bench or standing shoulder or anything in between.
+Your front delts get worked in every single pressing movement you do, whether that’s flat bench press or standing shoulder press and anything in between.

 I have never, ever, seen anyone with under-developed front delts compared to their side and rear delts.
 Yet the opposite scenario in seen in every gym in the land.
 Not only does this not look good when trying to build a physique, it’s also a dangerous muscular imbalance, both from a performance and postural point of view.